 In terms of hosting infrastructure, leading iPaaS solutions provide the flexibility to switch between different IaaS – Infrastructure as a Service – providers, which means that you can host the solution on any Cloud providers (AWS, MS Azure, IBM Bluemix …).
 To obey regulation rules, they should also provide the ability to select the regional data center.

-Last but not least, leading iPaaS solutions offer a free trial version in self-service mode or a free access to a basic plan.
+Last but not least, leading iPaaS solutions to offer a free trial version in self-service mode or free access to a basic plan.

 Cloud-based API Platform

 Cloud-based API Platform is provided by apiPaas which stands for API Platform as Service: this enables users to develop, run, manage and secure APIs.

 \It’s a unified approach enabling API providers to manage the full API lifecycle by creating new APIs, designing new interfaces for existing APIs and securing those APIs.

 apiPaas is not limited to the capability of generating APIs against a range of back-ends but it’s a holistic approach to the rapid composition of APIs and subsequent management of their lifecycles and operations.

 In terms of API creation, apiPaaS offers a “zero-coding” or configuration-based approach for building APIs, such as Axway API Builder.